gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/README.md

 ## Any problems?

-If you have any trouble using this code, report any bugs, or want to request a feature please use the [GitHub issues](https://github.com/gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/issues).
+If you have any trouble using this code, report any bugs please use the [GitHub issues](https://github.com/gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/issues).

 ## Finally